imjal/imjal.github.io/_posts/tea/2023-03-10-Tea-Science.markdown

 ### White Tea is not the Least Oxidized Tea

 Many people tout that white tea has the least amount of caffeine, which is wrong given the discussion in the previous section on caffeine.
 However, other arguments like it's the least oxidized tea are [irrevocably wrong](https://cdn.shopify.com/s/files/1/0579/7597/files/tea-oxidation_grande.jpg?v=1473336180).
 It is arguably the "least processed tea" perhaps if you're counting the number of steps that it takes to complete the tea processing.
 But in terms of the complex aroma formation that occurs during the withering processing, white tea is definitely not a simple tea.
-By oxidation, green tea is <i>definitely</i> less oxidized than white tea.
+By oxidation, green tea is _definitely_ less oxidized than white tea.

 ## References